raptordnj/address_copier/README.md

 #Address Copier
-opies shipping address from ebay and amazon to sam's club
+Copies shipping address from ebay and amazon to sam's club